stephenlenzi/hpc_scripts/README.md

 Look in hpc_scripts/brainglobe/brainreg_array_job_constructor.py and edit the arguments in the main() function.
 Also the paths to the data should be changed to yours.

+CRITICAL: This must be run from somewhere with a direct ceph mount (i.e. path should look like /ceph/lab/user/data), and wont work on e.g. windows with ceph mount.
+If you want to run locally use the GUI (see below).

 ```

 def main():